CIRCL/traceroute-circl/README.md

 - Perl Module Locale::Country
 - Perl Module LWP::Simple (used for Google Maps country lookup)
 - Perl Module JSON (used for Google Maps country lookup)
-- and existing "traceroute"/"traceroute-nanog" on your operating system
+- and an existing "traceroute"/"traceroute-nanog" on your operating system

 ## Authors